tallero/PGPgram/README.md

 ![PGPgram example usage](https://raw.githubusercontent.com/tallero/PGPgram/master/screenshots/pgpgram-in-action.gif)

 *PGPgram* is a [GPG](https://gnupg.org) encrypted backup/restore tool written in `python` using [TDLib](https://github.com/tdlib/td).
 It locally encrypts your files with GnuPG, before they get sent to telegram cloud.
+Since version 0.2 it also backups youtube videos, playlist and whole channels.

 ## Motivation